bdebyl/bdebyl-site/content/post/lineageos_pixel3a.md

 - https://developers.google.com/android/images

 Additionally, Google provides a helper script `flash-all` that I highly recommend running as-is to flash your Pixel 3a to stock.
-This will take some
+This can take a few minutes to complete.

 ## Flash Custom Recovery
 Using InvisibleK's build page, you'll find the required custom recovery image